leaf-ai/studio-go-runner/docs/azure.md

 - Docker Ubuntu Installation, https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-engine---community

 If the decision is made to use CentOS 7 then special accomodation needs to be made.
 These changes are described at the end of this document.
+In addition, the automatted scripts within the cloud directory are designed to deploy Ubuntu Azure master images.
+These will need modification when using CentOS.

 Instructions on getting started with the azure tooling needed for operating your resources can be found as follows: